danielang2020/ats/README.md

 - data type in DB is important for RTC.
 - The data about RTC uses numeric data type as possible as you can, improve CRUD.
 - programming use numeric data to be connected, string data is for human being to read.
+- websocket is top level communication method that used in market tick info.
+Other user info(net asset etc.) could be implemented by interval request.